blain1995/100DaysOfCode/logs/days51to60.md

 ### Thoughts:

 Struggled to get the javascript to work with the latest version of bootstrap, although it is currently a beta version so maybe it's not just me!
 Have resorted to using an older version of bootstrap and the nav bar seems to be working now!

+## Day 60: 1st May 2021

+### Today's progress:

+Learned about containers and buttons in bootstrap... my project is coming along nicely!
+My website is now responsive which is good, also learned how to rotate images in CSS

+### Thoughts:

+Making progress slowly but am enjoying doing a longer project!